 - Perl, SQL, and Web Publishing Security: The material located on this site came from an informal summer course taught through Networking & Systems at Haverford College in June, 2005.
 The intent of this summer training was to expose the broader computing center staff (along with others) to advanced publishing topics, the cPanel interface, and to demonstrate what is necessary to manage, support and secure dynamic web sites.

 PHP represents the longer “PHP Hypertext Preprocessor.”
 PHP is an open source, interpretive, HTML centric server side scripting language.
 It’s especially suited for blogs and other Web developments and it can be embedded into HTML code as well.
-(By the way, if you’re interested in developing a web site with PHP, you might want to check out WHDb’s list of all PHP web hosting providers.)

 - Beginners PHP: These tutorials are provided by Free Computer Tutorials.
 The lessons are simple to understand, easy to use and read, and they’re a great resource for anyone who wants to learn PHP slowly and at a convenient pace.